 Another feature-packed yet simple and fast WordPress plugin, built for monitoring and tracking digital downloads on your blog.
 It’s a useful plugin with a user-friendly interface, allowing you to configure the downloadable files from your admin area dashboard.
 It logs the IP addresses of the users who have downloaded your files or documents and also lets you know the date and the time for each of the downloaded files.
 You can protect file downloads with a password so that only the users who have the password can download and use them.

 It is listed under "WordPress" > "WordPress Plugins".
-The name of the author is Tips And Tricks HQ, Ruhul Amin, Josh Lobe.
-It is published by WordPress Plugin Repository.
+The author name is Tips And Tricks HQ, Ruhul Amin, Josh Lobe.
+The name of the publisher is WordPress Plugin Repository.
 It was first get released on October 28, 2009.
-It was last get upgraded on July 03, 2019.
+On August 15, 2019, it was last get upgraded.

 Jetpack by WordPress.com